Antonia is a writer who is fascinated by mysteries and psychology. She writes many articles about criminal cases.

 When asked why this happened, Josh says he doesn't really know, even to this day.
 Phillips has stated that if he could take it all back, he would.

-Joshua Earl Patrick Phillips, at age of 15, was charged with first degree murder in the death of his 8-year-old neighbour and playmate, Madelyn Clifton.
+Joshua Earl Patrick Phillips, at the age of 15, was charged with first-degree murder in the death of his 8-year-old neighbour and playmate, Madelyn Clifton.
 Due to the severity of the crime, he was charged and tried as an adult.

 His trial was moved to a different county due to the flood of media coverage in the Jacksonville area.
 He was convicted of the first-degree murder, and on August 20th, 1999, he was sentenced to life in prison without chance of parole.
 He was not eligible for the death penalty in Florida because he was under the age of 16 at the time of the crime.